 At some stage motorists of all levels will find themselves driving in the rain.
 The fundamental thing to realise is that wet-weather driving demands you drive much slower, however, there are also other expert NRMA Driver Training tips to help you avoid an accident when facing wet roads.
+If floodwater has reached the lower level of the vehicle's doors before receding, do not turn on the engine.
+Learn more about flood-hit cars here.

 - Exercise extreme caution if a deluge has followed a long dry spell